 - Extenuating Circumstances: If any student is having trouble accessing a WHO-approved COVID vaccine, they must contact health_services@

 wheatoncollege.edu to discuss options to fulfill this requirement by August 1.

 Faculty, Staff, and Volunteers

 By Tuesday, August 31, all Wheaton College faculty, staff, and volunteers who access campus must be vaccinated and must provide their COVID-19 vaccination documentation by that date, unless they receive a medical or religious exemption.
-Additional information regarding how to submit vaccination documentation and how to apply for medical or religious exemptions will be forthcoming prior to the anticipated staff return date of August 9, 2021.

 Everyone is expected to practice good hygiene.
 Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public space, or after blowing your nose, coughing, sneezing, or touching your face.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth, and wash your hands after touching your face.

 If you are in a private setting and do not have on your face cloth covering, remember to always cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.
 Then throw the tissues immediately into the trash and wash your hands with soap and water for at least 20 seconds.
-If soap and water are not readily available, clean your hands with hand sanitizer that contains at least 60% alcohol.
+If soap and water are not readily available, clean your hands with a hand sanitizer that contains at least 60% alcohol.